pydash/pydash/README.md

 - 👋 Hi, I’m @pydash
 - 👀 I’m interested in Machine Learning
 - 🌱 I’m currently learning Web Development using React
-- 💞️ I’m looking to collaborate!
-- 📫 How to reach me on social media: Daniel Mark Sarabusing
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I like to cook and run
+- ⚡ Fun fact: Cooking and running are my top hobbies

 <!---
 pydash/pydash is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.